bitwikiorg/bit_index_tabula/README.md

 ## INDEX TABLE

 > Volume 1
+>
 > This Volume set initializes our overall ecosystem research objectives.
-This is still a draft in progress.
+This is still a work in progress.
+We are still porting our context and reviewing it.
+Consider these as early drafts for our research context.
 >
 > | Issue | Cover | Title | Category | LoC in Tex | Size PDF in Pages | Draft Status |
 > |---|---|---|---|---|---|---|